surgiie/vault-cli/README.md

 If none of the above methods are used, you will be prompted for your password during the command call.

 ## Custom Vault Path/Working With Multiple Vaults

 By default, all cli data and vaults is stored in `~/.vault` but if you want to use a custom path or want to be able to have separate vault directories with different drivers, you can specify the

 `--vault-path` option that points to the root of the directory you want the cli to treat as the vault to store data/items into.
+### Set Default Vault:

+By default, `~/.vault` is considered the vault for all commands, unless the `--vault-path` is provided.
+If you find it cumbersome to always pass the `--vault-option` option, you can use the `VAULT_CLI_DEFAULT_PATH` environment variable to persist/change the default vault path.

 ## Exporting Vault Item Content To Env Files: